koliseoapi/help/content/tickets/questions.md

 - **Multiple checkbox** for a comma-separated range of boolean values.
 - **Date** for a date.

-Additionally, you can configure the following options:

-- **Required** to require an answer to this question.
-- **Options** for questions of type **Select** or **Multiple checkbox**, this is the list of possible values separated by commas.
-- **Answer Visibility** controls who can see the answer to the question.
-You can choose between:

-  - **Private** to make the answer visible only to the event organizer.
-  - **Access Control** to make the answer visible during the check-in process.
-  - **Third Parties** to make the answer visible to sponsors using the lead generation app.

-- **Ticket Classes**: The ticket classes that will request this question.
-By default, this value is set to all ticket classes.

 ## Collecting Answers

 When an event includes questions, the ticket purchase flow includes an additional step to fill out the form for each attendee.
 All required fields must be filled out to complete the ticket purchase.

 ![Collecting Answers](/img/screenshots/events/answers-edit.avif)

-To retrieve the list of answers produced by attendees, [download the list of sold tickets]({{< ref "validation.md#list-of-tickets" >}}) and open the downloaded file with a spreadsheet application.
+To retrieve the list of answers produced by attendees, [download the list of sold tickets]({{< ref "validation.md" >}}) and open the downloaded file with a spreadsheet application.
 The form values are the last columns in the spreadsheet.

 ## What's next